timotejroiko/discord.js-light/README.md

 ### rest

 Event fired when the library makes a request to the discord API.
+Use this to debug rate limit issues.

 ```js
 client.on("rest", request => {